pspakit/phisigmapiwebsite/docs/design-doc.md

 - The form for this should be at `/event/?` where "?" refers to the id of the event being edited (or 0 if creating a new event)
 - The event should be created with a title, location, time, optional description, image, and credit it fulfills
-- These personas should see a "New Event" button on the `/attendance` page as well as an "Edit Event" button for:
+- These personas should see a "Events" button on the nav bar which routes to `/events/`
+  - List of the events that chair has created
+  - *New Event* button
+  - *Edit Event* and *Report* buttons on each event
-  - their events if they are a Chair
+  - **Chairs**: Only see their events
-  - All events if you are an Admin
+  - **Admins**: See all events

 ### Story H

+#### P1
-As **Christian Chair and Anna Admin** I want to be able to view attendance reports for all of my events as well as see complete lists of siblings who have fulfilled my credit requirement, and those who have not.
+As **Christian Chair and Anna Admin** I want to be able to view attendance reports for all of my events.

-- This page should be viewable at `/report`
-- 2 sections: Event Attendance & Credit Fulfillment
-- Event Attendance viewable at `/report/<event_id>`
+- Event Attendance viewable on event edit page
   - List of attendees
+- Each list should be exportable as a `.csv`

+#### P2

+See complete lists of siblings who have fulfilled my credit requirement, and those who have not.

+- This page should be viewable at `/report` and by clicking on the "Report" button on the "Events" page
-- Credit Fulfillment should list siblings who have & have not completed a selected credit
+- List siblings who have & have not completed a selected credit
+- All chairs and admins should have access to viewing all credit reports
-- Export the lists as a `.csv` for both events and credit fulfillment
+- The credit reports should be exportable as a `.csv`

 ### Story I